corumgold/multiverse-inventory-app/README.md

 ### Tier II: Adding an Item
 - As a User, I want to add an item by completing a form
   - (DONE) Add Item front-end form
-  - Express Route to ADD the Item
+  - (DONE) Express Route to ADD the Item
-  - Form or Fetch request to add item when form is submitted
+  - (DONE) Form or Fetch request to add item when form is submitted

 ### Tier III: Deleting an Item
 - As a User, I want to  remove an item from inventory